Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Numerical results

 \subsection{Frozen Lake}

-The Frozen Lake (FL) environment consists of a 4x4 grid representing a frozen surface, where the agent can choose to move one step up, down, left or right.
+The Frozen Lake (FL) environment serves as an example for environments with a simple, discrete state space and with a reward structure that allows us to use an agent which performs measurements in the Z-basis to compute Q-values without the need for trainable weights to scale the output range.
+It consists of a 4x4 grid representing a frozen surface, where the agent can choose to move one step up, down, left or right.
 The goal is to cross the lake from the top left corner to the bottom right corner where the goal is located.
 However, some of the grid positions correspond to holes in the ice, and when the agent steps on them the episode terminates and it has to start again from the initial state.
 In each episode, the agent is allowed to take a maximum number of steps $m_{max}$.
 The episode terminates if one of the following conditions is met: the agent performs $m_{max}=200$ steps, reaches the goal, or falls into a hole.
 For each episode in which the goal is reached the agent receives a reward of 1, and a reward of 0 otherwise.
 The environment is considered solved when the agent reaches the goal for 100 contiguous episodes.
 (See \cite{fl_wiki} for full environment specification.)